Multi-scale Dynamic Wake Modeling and Prediction of Floating Offshore Wind Turbines via Physics-Informed Neural Networks and Fourier Neural Operators: Methods and Setups

 A uniform inflow with $U_{\infty} = 11.4$ m/s is applied at the inlet.
-Similar to our previous studies~\cite{dong2023characteristics, wenfeng2025investigation}, the tip speed ratio (TSR, $\lambda = \Omega R/U_{\text{hub}}$) for the NREL 5MW wind turbines is set to 8, respectively, corresponding to the optimal TSR for this turbine.
-To ensure that the Courant-Friedrichs-Lewy (CFL) number at the rotor tip remains below unity, time steps of $\Delta t = 0.025$ s are used.
-Furthermore, a total of approximately 120 rotor revolutions is simulated for all cases to ensure statistical stability.
-When used in training, the initial 60 rotor revolution data is dropped.
+Similar to our previous studies~\citep{dong2023characteristics, wenfeng2025investigation}, the tip speed ratio (TSR, $\lambda = \Omega R/U_{\text{hub}}$) for the NREL 5MW wind turbines is set to 8, corresponding to the optimal TSR for this turbine. $\Delta t = 0.025$ s are used to ensure that Courant-Friedrichs-Lewy number is less than one.
+Besides, to ensure statistical robustness, the initial 250 s of data are discarded because this interval corresponds to approximately one flow-through period from the inlet to the outlet.
+The subsequent data from 250 s to 450 s are used for model training, while the final interval from 450 s to 500 s is reserved for testing and prediction.